 Skip to code content (skip section selection)

 (A) Storm drainage.
 A drainage system shall be designed and constructed to provide for the proper drainage of the surface water and the drainage area of which it is a part, to permit the unimpeded flow of natural watercourses, to provide for water quality control, and where necessary, water quality improvements.
 The information, plans, specifications, certifications and design evaluations described in the drainage master plan, preliminary plat checklist, or site plan checklist, whichever is appropriate, shall be submitted to the Town Engineer.
-Checklists shall be provided by the Department of Planning and Development, and may be amended from time to time.
+Checklists shall be provided by the Department of Engineering and Development Services, and may be amended from time to time.

 (1) Design and construction standards.